Sawing Off the Limb

 These conditions invariably lead to mass migrations of climate refugees inevitably followed by social and political instability from the involuntary anxious clashing of diverse cultures.

-Groundwater aquifer depletion from expanding human populations and from competition for water resources is threatening the long-term economic viability of agricultural regions.
+Overexploitation of groundwater aquifers from ever-expanding human populations and from competition for water resources is threatening the long-term economic viability of agricultural regions.
 Food production is artificially inflated by unsustainable drawdown practices of mining for groundwater creating precarious food-bubble economies that would inevitably lead to spiraling global food shortage crises.

 Almost all of the world's rivers have been greatly altered, and roughly 25 percent of global river flows no longer reach the ocean due to these river-flow diversions.
 These dramatic reductions of global freshwater supplies affect not only the biodiversity of river systems, but also the food sources, health, and security of local communities, climate regulation, and carbon sequestration.
 Tipping points may be reached that ultimately result in the complete collapse of regional hydrologic cycles.